 1. INSIST ON BETTER INGREDIENTS

-In this phase, you need (and deserve!) ingredients that nurture the skin you’re now in.
+In this phase, you need (and deserve!) clean ingredients that nurture the skin you’re now in.
 That means selecting products made with ingredients that help restore hydration and keep your skin barrier healthier.

 When it comes to hydration, look for ingredients that act as natural humectants, which draw in water and bind it to your skin barrier to help it retain moisture.
 These include glycerin and hyaluronic acid, a key molecule involved in your skin’s moisture shown to visibly reduce wrinkles by up to 40%.

 Gentle enough for even the most sensitive skin, ingredients like niacinamide can help strengthen your skin barrier.
 Multiple studies show that it increases skin’s ceramides, those lipids (or oils) that act like the body’s natural moisturizer, making up 50% of your skin’s moisture barrier.
 But the benefits don’t stop there: niacinamide also brightens dark spots, boosts collagen, and reduces inflammation.

 Another smart ingredient for your skin?
 Vitamin C. Known for preventing damage from UV rays and pollution (which are particularly tough on thinner skin in menopause), it also deeply hydrates, brightens, improves texture, and even works to help produce natural collagen.

 2. RETHINK THE FIRST STEP OF YOUR ROUTINE